 Full Board studies → 2 primary reviewers → reviewed at board meeting

 Deferred - provisos with responses to be reviewed by full board

-*Because the Department Head has to review the application before it is submitted to the Ethics Office, if you are submitting a full board application, it is important NOT to submit your application at 5pm on the day of the deadline for submissions.
-You must factor in the Department Head review to your submission timeline.
+*Because the Department Head has to review the application before it is available for review by the REB, if you are submitting a full board application, it is important that you factor in sufficient time for the departmental review ahead of the submission deadline.

 The Principal Investigator OR the contact person named in box 1.2 will be notified via an automated RISe e-mail when a decision has been made.
 The outcome of the review can be viewed by anyone listed in items 1.1, 1.2, 1.3, and 1.4.

 Applications will not be approved if questions have not been answered.
 Please ensure that all boxes on the form are filled out, even if the answer is "not applicable" ("N/A"), "no," or "none".
 Please do not answer "N/A" if the question is applicable but the answer is "no" or "none".
 Feel free to include a brief explanation of why it is believed that the question is not applicable to their research.